Director: Curtis Hanson

 There's much to enjoy in this movie.
 There are moving recitations of poems by Elizabeth Bishop and e.e. cummings in scenes that show someone having a moment of breakthrough or connecting with another person in a new and deeper way.
-The filmmakers take care developing the characters' relationships and getting us to think about the way we define ourselves - how is it that we become the people we are, for better or worse, and what changes our self-perceptions?
+The filmmakers take care developing the sisters' relationship and prompt us to think about the way we define ourselves - how is it that we become the people we are, for better or worse, and what changes our self-perceptions?

 A chunk of the movie is set in Philadelphia, and it was a treat for me to see Rittenhouse Square, the 30th Street Station, and of course the Art Museum steps, because you can't have a movie set in Philadelphia without someone running up the Art Museum steps.
 This time with dogs.

-I think people who've just heard of this movie in passing assume it's fluff, but it's deeper than you expect and at times is very beautiful.
-One aspect of the movie I didn't like was how Rose's job situation is handled - not necessarily her need to rediscover herself, but the resolution at the end (in my mind she'll take on another job again that's suited to her intelligence and skills).
+I think people who've just heard of this movie in passing assume it's merely fluff, but it's a little deeper than you expect and at times is beautiful.
+One major aspect of the movie I didn't like was how Rose's job situation is handled - not her need to rediscover herself or change, but the resolution to her work troubles and engagement to the man she winds up dating (and in general, I thought that there's much about the general family relationships, between father, grandmother, and stepmother that remains largely unexplored).
 As for Maggie, I like how the movie ends for her.